The Desperate Dive Shop

 Dive Shop Mistakes #4: Reliance Upon Dive Equipment Retail

-Scuba manufacturers churn out ever more expensive, frivolous and gimmicky kit.
+- Scuba manufacturers churn out ever more expensive, frivolous, and gimmicky dive gear.
 THEY see their turnover slowing, so they attempt to push up the unit sales value of the items sold.

-They market these banalities via insidious ‘advertorials’ posing as magazine or internet ‘reviews’.
+- They market these banalities via insidious ‘advertorials’ posing as a magazine or internet ‘reviews’.

 Does it work for them?
-Hardly… we’ve seen major scuba manufacturers dropping into bankruptcy or getting bought out by conglomerates left, right and centre over the last few years.
+Hardly… we’ve seen major scuba manufacturers dropping into bankruptcy or getting bought out by conglomerates left, right, and center over the last few years.

 So, what’s the result for the desperate scuba shops that got suckered into this ‘dealer network’ concept as they try to recoup some profit from their insane dive training model?